French for Kids: 10 Helpful Online Resources

 French Lullabies and Nursery Rhymes

-Spotify for Android and iOS.
-Spotify is one of the best free music apps in the world, and is really useful for learning languages.
-Among other things, it contains pre-made playlists for virtually every situation or mood you can imagine.
+You can download Spotify on Android and iOS.
+It’s one of the best free music apps in the world, and is really useful for learning languages.
+Among other things, it has pre-made playlists for almost every situation or mood you can imagine.

-Want to lull your baby to sleep with the soft sound of French lullabies?
+Want to lull your baby to sleep with French lullabies?
 There’s a playlist for that!
-It’s called Mes 100 Plus Jolies Berceuses (“My 100 Prettiest Lullabies”), which has – you guessed it – a hundred different French lullabies to play at night, or any time you want soothing music to calm your child and immerse them in French.
+It’s called Mes 100 Plus Jolies Berceuses (“My 100 Prettiest Lullabies”).
+It has, has – you guessed it – a hundred different French lullabies to play.
 Just enter the name of the playlist in the search field when you launch Spotify.

 French for Kids: Toddler and Up